tmcknew/Getting-and-Cleaning-Data-Project/README.md

 colnames(X_train) <- X_labels$name
 ```

-Next, the activity data is read from `test/y_test.txt` and `train/y_train.txt` as a factor, and column-binded with the appropriate data frame.
+Next, the activity data is read from `test/y_test.txt` and `train/y_train.txt` as a factor, and column-bound with the appropriate data frame.
 The factors will be relabelled once the data sets are row-bound into one.

 ```r
 # import activity data for the test data set as a factor